armonjohnson/armonjohnson/README.md

 ### 🧠 About Me

-- 🔭 Currently building towards the **AWS Solutions Architect Associate** certification
+- 🔭 Currently building towards the **AWS AI Practitioner** certification
 - 🌱 Exploring **CloudFormation**, **Serverless Architecture**, and **Terraform**
 - 🤝 Looking to collaborate on **cloud-native projects**
 - 💬 Ask me about **AWS, Python projects, Cloud Infrastructure**